TheNiteCoder/mx-bashrc-config/GOALS.md

 This file is dedicated to feature ideas and other things

 * Add a prompt preview
-* Add a more customizable way of configuring font.
+* Add a more customizable way of configuring prompt.
   * Drag and Drop interface?
     * pros: Really easy for user
     * cons: Hard to code